shipperhq/module-shipper/README.md

 Description
 -----------
-ShipperHQ will install as a simple shipper carrier in Magento 2.
+ShipperHQ will install as a simple shipping carrier in Magento 2.
 Once installed you can configure with your ShipperHQ platform credentials to provide multiple carrier rates and manage complex shipping rules via our ShipperHQ dashboard.

 Compatibility
 -------------